microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 # CRC Settings

-The CRC calculations performed in this code example have different settings that can be toggled at runtime. **Note:** Settings toggled at runtime will NOT be reflected in the MCC Melody CRC driver "Easy View."
+The CRC calculations performed in this code example have different settings that can be toggled at runtime. **Note:** Settings toggled at runtime will NOT be reflected in the MCC Melody CRC driver or UI.

 - Shift direction: The direction the data is shifted through the registers.
 Can start with the most significant bit (MSB) or the least significant bit (LSB)
 - Initial Value: The initial value of the CRC result.
 Can theoretically be anything, but traditionally is either zero (0x0000 for 16-bit or 0x00000000 for 32-bit) or -1 (0xFFFF for 16-bit or 0xFFFFFFFF for 32-bit).